 If you still have an old-style card that requires swiping and signing, be aware that most smaller Italian businesses do not have this payment option.

-ATMs should accept your AmEx card, so you should not have any issues being able to put in your PIN and take out cash, though there may be fees.
+ATMs in Italy should accept your AmEx card, so you shouldn't have any issues taking out cash, though there may be fees involved.

 You'll also want to look into the transaction fees associated with your card.
 Some AmEx cards offer the benefit of no foreign transaction fees, while others still charge them.